 Unruly tourists straining town budget during pandemic

 CONCORD, N.H.
-(AP) — Tourists acting like sailors on shore leave are straining town services in Conway, the town manager said Thursday in seeking federal assistance during the coronavirus pandemic.
+(AP) — Tourists acting like sailors on shore leave are straining town services in Conway, New Hampshire, the town manager said Thursday in seeking federal assistance during the coronavirus pandemic.

 Tom Holmes was among several municipal, county and state officials who joined U.S. Rep. Chris Pappas for an online discussion about the next round of virus relief aid being debated in Congress.
 He said the influx of summer visitors to his town has led to an increase in everything from road rage incidents to dangerous fires set by people camping in off-limits areas.
 And the town has doubled its spending on trash collection and cleaning at recreational areas, he said.